Redd-15/Geometric-Modelling/README.md

 ### **9. Export Results**
 - **Objective**: Provide output in usable formats.
   - Save interpolated function results to CSV or TXT.
   - Save plots as PNG/PDF.
-(Not required if csv export is possible)
+(Not required if CSV export is possible)
   - Allow function export (e.g., as symbolic expression using `sympy`). (**Possible, but not implemented.**)

 > [!IMPORTANT]
 > **Out of the 9 objectives all were met during development.
-Some was only possible in part, but I would say the project was highly succesful**
+Some was only possible in part, but I would say the project was highly successful**